dart-lang/site-www/src/language/isolates.md

   int _idCounter = 0;
 ```

-The `_activeRequests` map will associate a message sent to the worker isolate
+The `_activeRequests` map associates a message sent to the worker isolate
 with a `Completer`.
 The keys used in `_activeRequests` are taken
 from `_idCounter`, which will be increased as more messages are sent.